openwisp/netjsonconfig/docs/source/backends/intermediate.rst

    vlan.status=enabled

-To do this we must convert the :ref:`configuration_dictionary` into something that resemble the target text, the output configuration
+To do this we must convert the :ref:`configuration_dictionary` into something that resembles the target text, the output configuration.

 .. code-block:: python